Unlocking Positive Change: A Mindset Revolution

 She describes emotions as signals, guiding us toward our fears, desires, and unresolved wounds.
 When we suppress them, we don’t erase them; they linger beneath the surface, influencing our thoughts and behaviors in ways we might not even realize.
 This essay challenges us to listen—really listen—to what our emotions are telling us instead of trying to silence them.

-Her writing makes complex emotional concepts feel clear and digestible, which is why I return to this essay often, both for myself and in my work with clients.
+Her writing makes complex emotional concepts feel clear and digestible, which is why I return to this essay often, both for myself and in my work with patients.

 The Little Things That Shape How You Feel About Your Body